 Camino de Santiago:

 We are operating the Camino as normal.
-Limits on travel between regions in Spain ended in May allowing more people to walk the trails to Santiago.
+Limits on travel between regions in Spain ended in May allowing more people to walk the trails to Santiago, although you should always check regional variations for any rules and restrictions.
+To enter Galicia, complete this traveler form.
 The Pope has decreed that the Holy Year of 2021 will also include 2022 to allow more pilgrims to celebrate the special meaning.

 Covid testing to return home:

 We suggest you research via your airline / airport of departure.
 For testing in Santiago, booking is available through:

 Laboratorio Clínico Compostela

 Price per person and test 100,00 € tax included.
 It is necessary to make an appointment, the sooner the appointment is requested the better.

 Synlab Calle Xeneral Pardiñas, 10 SEMISÓTANO 8, 15701 SANTIAGO DE COMPOSTELA